tlevine/www.thomaslevine.com/content/!/listening/index.md

 systematic differences between the sort of person who would give advice without solicitation and the sort of person who would listen to it.

+Talk here about how maybe you listen less if you talk more and that maybe the thresholds for taking things seriously differ